 - a.
 Development adjacent to an LRT or BRT station should provide for a high-quality public realm that encourages social gathering, cultural and recreation activities through elements such as: - i.
 Publicly accessible private open space or transit plazas; - ii.
 Street furniture and seating areas; - iii.
 Public art; - iv.
 Water fountains, public washrooms and electrical servicing; and, - v.
 Enhanced landscaping. - b.
-To encourage the development of affordable housing units and mixed-market housing, incentives may be explored and implemented through direct control bylaw, including but not limited to density bonusing, Floor Area Ratio (FAR) exemptions and parking reductions; - c.
+To encourage the development of affordable housing units and mixed-market housing, incentives may be explored and implemented through direct control bylaws. - c.
 Development adjacent to an LRT or BRT station should include design measures that enhance the transit interface and make the area comfortable for people waiting for transit by: - i.
 Locating uses that support high levels of activity, such as retail frontages, immediately adjacent to transit stops; and, - ii.
-Including architectural features that provide weather protection and create human-scaled environments. - d.
-Vehicle parking in Core Zones should be located underground or in a parking structure. - e.
-Where surface parking is provided, it should be well landscaped and should avoid being located between a building and a street where feasible.
+Including architectural features that provide weather protection and create humanscaled environments. - d.
+Vehicle parking in Core zones should be located underground or in a parking structure. - e.
+Where surface parking is provided, it should be well landscaped and should avoid being located between a building and a street, where feasible. - f.
+Development should consider activation of lanes to encourage additional activity through strategies such as: - i.
+Providing uses that front the lane; - ii.
+Enhanced landscaping and mobility features; - iii.
+Incorporating street art; and, - iv.
+Enhanced design features that improve safety and accessibility. - g.
+The development should mitigate the off-site impacts of any additional height, massing and shadowing within the surrounding area through: - i. limited floor plate sizes on upper storeys; - ii. increased stepbacks and/or reduced massing on upper storeys; and